 - Attending all the meetings of the Board, Council, Commissions and College Councils the student leader serves

-- Participate in tabling on behalf of A.S.
+- Participate in outreach on behalf of A.S.

-- Attend a meeting of an organization other than one the student leader is a member
+- Attend a meeting of a recognized student organization other than one the student leader is a member

 - Attend a cultural event of a group other than one the student leader identifies with